cemdeniz/MySudokuApp/README.md

 -----------------

-its a simple and fun sudoku android application that generates a random solveable sudoku with chosen diffuclty and makes editable board to solve the sudoku.
+Its a simple and fun sudoku android application that generates a random solveable sudoku with chosen diffuclty and makes editable board to solve the sudoku.

 #Diffuculties

   -Beginner

   -Intermediate

   -Advanced

   -Expert

   -World's Hardest Sudoku

-[In 2012, Finnish mathematician Arto Inkala claimed to have created the 'World's Hardest Sudoku' so i want to share it with everyone.]
+[In 2012, Finnish mathematician Arto Inkala claimed to have created the 'World's Hardest Sudoku' and i wanted to share it with everyone.]

 #Tools

  -SudokuAdapter

  -SudokuGenerator

 #Sodoku solving algorithm